Overview

 Community Partnerships

-Students will devote most of their time to serving as a group in two main sites, both located in the capital city of Seoul:
+Students will devote most of their time to serving as a group in three main sites, all located in the capital city of Seoul:

 - Jiguchon School, a school for immigrant children (3-4 weeks)

-Activities: work with elementary and middle school students; support classes in English; create and engage in extracurricular activities.
-Dates: May 30-June 24 (subject to change).
-In Jiguchon School, students will spend approximately 3-4 hours for class preparation and four classroom contact hours each day, contributing to the school’s teaching and extracurricular activities – sports, language and arts, computer skills, and so on – conducted in English. - Center for North and South Korean Culture and Education, a center dedicated to supporting North Korean refugee communities in South Korea (3-4 weeks)
+Activities: designing and running an English immersion program for elementary school children; after-school tutoring of middle school students.
+In Jiguchon School, students will spend approximately 3-4 hours for class preparation and 4-5 classroom contact hours each day, contributing to the school’s teaching and extracurricular activities – sports, language and arts, computer skills, and so on – conducted in English. - Haneulkkum School and Banseok School (3-4 weeks)

 Program Requirements